-Potere: can or may ,when asking for permission or being allowed (or not allowed) to do something
+Potere means can or may when asking for permission or being allowed (or not allowed) to do something.

 - Posso uscire un momento? – Can I leave for a second?

-- I bambini non posso guardare la tv di sera tardi – Children are not allowed to watch TV late
+- I bambini non possono guardare la tv di sera tardi – Children are not allowed to watch TV late

-Potere does not express the ability to do something, like English.
-In Italian, is the verb SAPERE (to know) that does it:
+Potere does not express the ability to do something, like in English.

 - So cantare – I can sing